-Although testicular cancer is uncommon compared with other cancers (0.7 percent of all cancers), it is the most common cancer in males aged between 15 and 35 in North America and Europe.
-8,000 American males are diagnosed, and 390 die each year in the United States from this disease.
+Although testicular cancer is uncommon compared with other cancers (0.7 percent of all cancers), it is the most common cancer in males aged between 15 and 35 years in North America and Europe.
+Every year, 8,000 males in the United States are diagnosed with testicular cancer, and 390 men die each year in the from the disease.

 - Testicular cancer is one of the most common forms of cancer in young men.

 - Common diagnoses include examination, blood tests, and ultrasounds.